 Final thoughts before we begin

-This is not a written rule, it is entirely possible that smaller drones pack just as many safety and flight features as the Mavic Pro.
+This is not a written rule, it is entirely possible that smaller drones pack just as many safety and flight features as a machine like the Mavic Pro.
 At this stage in the game, we doubt it.
 Which is why we will simply say that the best selfie drone is going to be the best camera drone with the form factor you can handle.

 Let’s get into the list.